PanicStation.org

 What can wait

-• You don’t need to decide right now whether it was malware, a browser permission, or a legitimate background process.
+• You do not need to decide right now whether it was malware, a browser permission, a meeting app, or a normal background process.

-• You don’t need to confront anyone or post about it online.
+• You do not need to confront anyone, post about it online, or keep testing the camera.

 Important reassurance

-A webcam light can come on for ordinary reasons (a browser tab requesting access, a meeting app launching, or a permission you forgot you granted).
-Treat it seriously, but covering the lens and taking the device offline while you check is a sensible, protective response.
+A webcam light can come on for ordinary reasons, such as a meeting app opening, a browser tab requesting access, or a permission you forgot you granted.
+It is still sensible to treat it carefully: covering the lens, closing camera apps, checking permissions, and scanning the device are calm protective steps.

 Scope note